frzng/syslinavinici.cz/en_GB/_md_pages/implementation-of-measures.md

 ## **Project objectives:**

 European sousliks used to be a common species in the Czech Republic.
 In the second half of the 20th century, however, its abundance dropped sharply and eventually only occurring in 28 localities across the Czech Republic.
 Most of the identified populations were isolated, had very little abundance and were  at risk of extinction.
-Therefore, in 2008, the Ministry of the Environment of the Czech Republic adopted the "European Souslik Rescue Programme in the Czech Republic".
+Therefore, in 2008, the Ministry of the Environment of the Czech Republic adopted the 'European Souslik Rescue Programme in the Czech Republic'.

 The aim of the project was to implement four key measures of this rescue programme, focussing in South Moravia: monitoring beyond the scope of regular annual monitoring, demographic study of selected population population, population viability analysis, public awareness.